lakejs/lake-docs/guide/plugin.md

 :::

-Before using the `helloWorld` plugin, you also need to add a button to your toolbar.
-When a user clicks the button, it inserts a `helloWorld` box into the editor.
+Before the `helloWorld` plugin can be used, you must register its box and add a corresponding button to your toolbar.
+When clicked, the button executes the command to insert a `helloWorld` box into the editor.

 ```js
 import { Editor, Toolbar } from 'lakelib';